gradle/gradle/architecture-standards/0004-use-a-platform-architecture.md

 It is made up of 3 architecture modules:

-- Runtime: Provides the runtime or "container" in which other code runs.
-This includes the Gradle client, the daemon and the worker processes.
+- **Runtime**: Provides the runtimes or "containers" in which code runs.
+These runtimes include the Gradle client, the daemon and the worker processes.
+This is the base module on which all other architecture modules depend.
-- Configuration: Allows the build definition to be specified and work defined.
+- **Configuration**: Allows the build structure and work, such as tasks, to be specified.
 This includes the project model, the DSL and so on.
-- Execution: Runs the work efficiently.
-This includes scheduling, caching and so on.
+- **Execution**: Runs the work efficiently.
+This includes scheduling, execution, caching and so on.

 #### Software development platform